ivanorsolic/oricodes/content/english/Software/setting up donkeycar on the rc.md

 We also need to specify to which PCA channels our steering servo and our ESC are connected to.

-[See this to refresh your memory](/hardware/connecting-the-car-to-the-nano/#enter-the-pca9685) or just look at the numbers on the PCA, above the places you've connected your servo and esc connectors to, they correspond to their respective channel numbers.
+[See this to refresh your memory](/hardware/connecting-the-car-to-the-nano/#enter-the-pca9685) or just look at the numbers on the PCA, above the places you've connected your servo and ESC connectors to, they correspond to their respective channel numbers.

 In the settings, find and fill out the steering: